mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 You may have multiple screens of an archtype.
 For example, you may have 10 mobile screens for the onboarding archtype.

+## Operations Security (OpSec)

+Operations Security, commonly known as OpSec, identifes critical information, and if/how it may be used by opponents or enemies.
+OpSec measures can reduce security risks.

 ## Single-page Application

 For more information, see https://developer.mozilla.org/en-US/docs/Glossary/SPA